 ||Travellers should monitor their health and avoid travelling if feeling unwell.
 If travellers are fit for travel, they should:

 - Electronically submit their pre-trip health and travel history declarations via the SG Arrival Card (SGAC) e-service here;

 - Register and pre-pay for their on-arrival COVID-19 PCR test here if they arriving at Changi Airport, or here if they are arriving at Tanah Merah Ferry Terminal.
-For travelers arriving from land checkpoints, there is no need to register and pre-pay for their tests.
+For travellers arriving from land checkpoints, there is no need to register and pre-pay for their tests.
 Travellers who have yet to pay for their on-arrival COVID-19 PCR test will be required to pay on the spot; and

 - Install and activate the TraceTogether, Homer and WhatsApp mobile applications on their mobile phones.